In This Section

 Cost:

-Session One: CHF 300
+Session One: CHF 600

-Students have the exceptional opportunity to work under coaches from the renowned Milan Academy Scuola Calcio as they improve their ball control and skills.
+All students have the exceptional opportunity to work under coaches from the renowned Milan Academy Scuola Calcio as they improve their ball control and skills.
 Players are issued an exclusive Milan Academy soccer kit.

 Cost:

-Session One: CHF 630
+Session One: CHF 600

 Golf Club is designed for young golfers who are looking to improve their game.
 Students play two times per week and practice their skills on the driving range, pitch-and-putt, and main course at the nearby Lugano Golf Club.
 Equipment can be provided if necessary.
 Limited to five students.

-Session One: CHF 1000
+Session One: CHF 600

-Tennis Club is for students who wish to enhance and improve their existing skills.
+Tennis Club is for all students who wish to enhance and improve their existing skills.
 Students are issued a kit and are expected to bring their own racquet.
 Coach-to-student ratio is 1:5, with a maximum of 20 students.

-Session One: CHF 700
+Session One: CHF 600

 Session Two: CHF 500